aligneddev/BitcoinCostBasisAi/README.md

 - [ ] Add Aspire to Entry
 - [ ] Make an Api version of Entry with a 402 payment requirement
 - [ ] add unit tests for deterministic code
+- [ ] Persist history during session
+- [ ] Persist history after session

+## Testing

+- Based on the historical prices from Jan 2023 to today, On average, what is the best day of the week to buy bitcoin?
+    - didn't complete
+    - IntentAgent

+        Call 'handoff_to_1' with arguments: {"reasonForHandoff":"User wants analysis on the best day of the week to buy bitcoin based on historical prices from Jan 2023 to today."}]

+        BitcoinStatisticalAndHistoryAnalystAgent
+        To determine the best day of the week to buy Bitcoin based on historical prices from January 2023 to today, I will analyze the average closing prices of Bitcoin for each day of the week over this period.
+This will help identify which day typically had the lowest average closing price, suggesting the best day to buy.

+        Let me fetch and analyze the data for you.
+      I need to check the historical Bitcoin closing prices for each day of the week from January 2023 to today.
+Let me gather the data and calculate the average closing price for each weekday.

 ## Agents